D-grimut/Knowledge_AI/README.md

   - These are the outputs of our graph once we serialize it
   - They come in 2 formats: n-triples format and turtle format

-- vocab.ttl
+- RDFS Vocab folder
-  - This is the RDFS vocabulary that we devfined for this project
+  - This folder contains the vocab.ttl fil which is our RDFS vocabulary defined for this project
   - This file is used as the vocabulary of our graph
   - Used for the definitions for the triples